SAP-samples/teched2022-DA264/exercises/ex0/README.md

 ### Data Preparation and Enrichment

-Discover, prepare and cleanse, and share data with a visual, interactive interface intended for less complex tasks.
+Discover, prepare, cleanse, and share data with a visual, interactive interface intended for less complex tasks.

 Business users and data scientists can access, transform, and enrich datasets using a spreadsheet-like user interface in Metadata Explorer.